 The Planning Division prepares and implements long-range land use plans and development regulations for the City, including the General Plan, Development Code, specific plans, and ordinances.
-The Division also reviews and approves or makes recommendations on applications for land use entitlements, environmental reviews, and sign applications, and responds to public inquiries at the counter and by telephone regarding zoning information.
+The Division also reviews, approves, or makes recommendations on applications for land use entitlements, environmental reviews, and sign applications, and responds to public inquiries at the counter and by telephone regarding zoning information.

 In addition, the Division provides staff support to the Planning Commission, the Economic Development Advisory Committee (soon to be assembled), technical assistance to the City Council, and graphic support to other divisions within the City.
 The Planning Division is available to the public for consultation concerning prospective projects.

 All development review applications are accepted by in-person appointment only.
 We are not able to accept application packets with partial information or poor quality graphics.
 Appointments can be scheduled Monday – Friday, between 8 am – 4 pm by calling (909) 866-5831.